Sempra Energy (SRE) Reveals an Earnings Mystery

-Sempra Energy (NYSE:SRE) went up by 1.62% from its latest closing price compared to the recent 1-year high of $137.47.
-The company’s stock price has collected 3.36% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that Oncor To Release First Quarter 2021 Results May 5
+Sempra Energy (NYSE:SRE) went down by -0.90% from its latest closing price compared to the recent 1-year high of $140.11.
+The company’s stock price has collected 2.33% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that SoCalGas to Partner with SunLine Transit Agency to Test Innovative Technologies that Reduce Cost of Hydrogen Production

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.